armanfeili/novartis_datathon_2025/docs/planning/approach.md

     return weights
 ```

+All training code must call a single helper `compute_sample_weights(meta_df, scenario)` so that metric-aligned weighting is consistent across experiments.

 **Key insight**: This makes the training loss approximate the official PE, rather than optimizing generic MAE/MSE equally across all rows.